-1. Title of the show (optional).

-2. Name of the sponsoring organization.

-3. Date(s) of the show.

-4. State, city and address (location) where the show is to be held.

-5. List of committee chairs and phone numbers when advance reservations are required.

-6. Statement of who may exhibit.

-7. Date and time entries will be received.

-8. List of all of the AIS awards offered and any club sponsored awards.

-9. A list of general rules and specific rules for the Horticulture Divisions, and specific rules for other divisions included in the show, e.g., Artistic Division, Youth Division, Education and/or Commercial Division, etc.

-10. Type of containers and bracing material, and if those materials are furnished by the Show Committee or by the exhibitor.

-11. Number of entries allowed per exhibitor.

-12. Hours the show will be open for public viewing.

-13. Statement that the show is being held and judged under the rules and regulations of the American Iris Society.

-14. Statement that official rules and regulations of the American Iris Society cannot be violated.

-15. Statement as to whether show judges and/or their immediate family members may enter exhibits, and under what conditions.

-16. Rules regarding correct identification and labeling of entries.

-17. Statement that horticultural exhibits must have been grown and entered in person by the exhibitor whose name appears on the entry tag.

-18. Disclaimer of responsibility for loss or damage.

-19. Statement of affiliation with AIS if the sponsoring organization is an affiliate, region or section.

-20. Statement that admission to AIS approved shows is open to the public at no charge.
+- 1. Title of the show (optional). - 2.
+Name of the sponsoring organization. - 3.
+Date(s) of the show. - 4.
+State, city and address (location) where the show is to be held. - 5.
+List of committee chairs.
+Phone numbers when advance reservations are required. - 6.
+Statement of who may exhibit. - 7.
+Date and time entries will be received. - 8.
+List of all of the AIS awards offered and any club sponsored awards. - 9.
+A list of general rules and specific rules for the Horticulture Divisions, and specific rules for other divisions included in the show, e.g., Artistic Division, Youth Division, Education and/or Commercial Division, etc. - 10.
+Type of containers and bracing material, and if those materials are furnished by the Show Committee or by the exhibitor. - 11.
+Number of entries allowed per exhibitor. - 12.
+Hours the show will be open for public viewing. - 13.
+Statement that the show is being held and judged under the rules and regulations of the American Iris Society. - 14.
+Statement that official rules and regulations of the AIS cannot be violated. - 15.
+An invitation to join the AIS should be included in all show schedules, along with appropriate membership information. - 16.
+Statement as to whether show judges and/or their immediate family members may enter exhibits, and under what conditions. - 17.
+Rules regarding correct identification and labeling of entries. - 18.
+Statement that horticultural exhibits must have been grown and entered in person by the exhibitor whose name appears on the entry tag. - 19.
+Disclaimer of responsibility for loss or damage. - 20.
+Statement of affiliation with AIS if the sponsoring organization is an affiliate, region or section. - 21.
+Statement that admission to AIS sanctioned shows is open to the public at no charge.

-See the appendix Show Schedule Template for more information.
+See the Appendix In-Person Show Schedule Template for more information.